luapower/schema/schema.md

 * you want to generate SQL DDL scripts for different SQL dialects from a common structured format.
-* you want to diff between a live database and a master schema to find out if the database is migrated properly.
+* you want to diff between a live database and your "on paper" schema to find out if the database was migrated properly.
 * you want to generate schema migrations (semi-)automatically.
 * you want to annotate table fields with extra information for use in data-bound widget toolkits like [x-widgets], and you don't want to do that off-band in a separate file.
+* you want to use a boolean type in MySQL.
-* you want a "shell" API for bulk DML ops like copying tables between different databases with different engines.
+* you want a "shell" API for bulk DML ops like copying tables between databases with different engines.
 * use it as a base for a scriptable ETL tool.

 ## Example